Teaching Gratitude to Kids with Music: ‘Thanks a Lot’ by Raffi Activities

 Thanks for all I've got

-“Thanks a Lot” Art and Music Activity
+“Thanks a Lot” Art + Coloring Activity for Kids

 To add an extra layer of fun, consider incorporating movement along with the song.
 The Good to Know Network's blog post has some great movement ideas to pair with the different elements in this song: sun in the sky, clouds so high, whispering wind…

-Check out the post here For the movement ideas!
+Check out the post here for the movement ideas!

 To my delight, I recently discovered that this song is available in the form of a singable story.
 This exciting find presents yet another creative opportunity to incorporate the song into a gratitude-themed activity for young children.

 If you’d like to add more gratitude songs to your days with the little ones in your life, check out my list of “35 Kids’ Songs for Emotional Wellbeing.”
-This selection of songs was thoughtfully curated to include songs centred around themes of gratitude, emotions, affirmations, movement, connection, calm and relaxation.
+This selection of songs was thoughtfully curated to include songs centered around themes of gratitude, emotions, affirmations, movement, connection, calm and relaxation.